 This preface is necessary before talking about Atul Sabharwal’s Class of ’83 because its framework is precisely what a young Bobby Deol grew up on.
 There are thrills galore and the hero’s journey is rather complete.
 Set in the early ‘80s, Sabharwal’s film brings to us a mature (not aged) Bobby Deol.
 Facing a punishment transfer as the dean of the police training academy at Nashik, Bobby’s Vijay Singh is a feared entity to his students.
 While his daring reputation amuses them, his aloof (and nearly absent) persona becomes a matter of major intrigue.

 Now, following umpteen Bobby Deol films from the yore, Class of ’83 develops into a revenge drama.
-Vijay Singh picks the belligerent and low performing candidates in the academy to train them to be tactful assassins.
-The rest of Sabharwal’s film is all about how the young men practise the learnings in the ‘field’ as they would call it in colloquial terms.
+Vijay Singh picks the belligerent and low-performing candidates in the academy to train them to be tactful assassins.
+The rest of Sabharwal’s film is all about how the young men practice the learnings in the ‘field’ as they would call it in colloquial terms.

 Class of ’83, being a Netflix original film, remains largely procedural.
 It does not come with extra frills or masala elements to appeal to a certain stratum of ticket buyers.
 Evidently, in the absence of a formal ticket buying process to get access to the film, it helps to not have the front-bencher and gold class sensibilities separated.
 Running for 90 odd minutes, Atul Sabharwal’s film turns very matter-of-fact once the focus shifts to the rookie policemen.
 Their interpersonal quarrels do not really work but the encounter episodes are masterfully shot.